You are here

 The diagnosis will generally require imaging, in the form of a duplex ultrasound, an MRI, a CT scan or an angiogram, to demonstrate the required pathology and loss of function.

-The relevant medical specialist is a general physician.
+The relevant medical specialist is a general physician or vascular surgeon.

 Additional diagnoses covered by SOP